demone90/Front-End-Gurus/README.md

 # Front-End-Gurus
-Learning together with peers at work how to improve and get to know JS tricks and best practices
+Learning together with peers at work how to improve and get to know front end tricks and best practices (JS, CSS and HTML)